paritytech/ahm-dryrun/README.md

 ### Run zombie-bite

-This will override the runtime with the provided one and the output (database snapshots, chain-specs, config ) will be saved as pre - Context this is just running zombie-bite and can be spawned from ts/js or even from a `just` cmd.
+This will override the runtime with the provided one and the output (database snapshots, chain-specs, config ) will be saved as pre - Context; this is just running zombie-bite and can be spawned from ts/js or even from a `just` cmd.

 ### Run the network from the output of pre

-Trigger the migration, monitoring the progress and ones completed create the same output as post - Context: this needs start the network from the previous output (with zombie-bite ), trigger the migration and monitoring the progress and ones completed created the output files.
-Most of this is already working in the orchestrator (except for creating the output artifacts).
+Trigger the migration, monitoring the progress and ones completed create the same output as post - Context: this needs to start the network from the previous output (with zombie-bite ), trigger the migration and monitor the progress; ones completed create the output files.
+Most of this is already working in the orchestrator, except for creating the output artifacts.

-This part need some kind of process that spawn the other ones and we can reuse some parts of the current orchestrator.
+This part needs some kind of process that spawns the other ones.
+We can reuse some parts of the current orchestrator.

 ### Run the network from the post output

 On top of that network run the migration test provided.
 Context: This needs to spawn the network from the post state and then run the test on top.
-Spawning here can also be don through zombie-bite (or even from ts/js if is needed)
+Spawning here can also be done through zombie-bite or even from ts/js, if needed.

 ### E2E Tests on Westend Asset Hub